ddanilov/soundscape/README.md

 ## Installation

-Prebuilt binaries for Microsoft Windows (built with MSVC and MinGW toolchains) are available from the
+Prebuilt binaries for Windows and macOS are available from the [Releases page](https://github.com/ddanilov/soundscape-qt/releases).
-[Releases page](https://github.com/ddanilov/soundscape-qt/releases).
-If you are unsure which version to download then take the MinGW.